 7:00 PM - TONIGHT!
-Feast of the Rosary - Hesburgh Library Auditorium TESTIMONIES TO THE POWER OF THE ROSARY! - in celebration of the Feast of the Rosary -ALL NIGHT ADORATION- LEMAN'S HALL CHAPEL - ST. MARY'S 6:00 PM SATURDAY (OCT.
+Feast of the Rosary - Hesburgh Library Auditorium TESTIMONIES TO THE POWER OF THE ROSARY! - in celebration of the Feast of the Rosary - ALL NIGHT ADORATION- LEMAN'S HALL CHAPEL - ST. MARY'S 6:00 PM SATURDAY (OCT.
 9TH) THROUGH 3:00 PM SUNDAY (OCT.
 10TH) for information contact CHILDREN OF MARY: CARLY (284-5220) or MARY (284-5219) Queen of Peace Mass - October 25th, 6:30 p.m. at St. Anthony Catholic Church in South Bend.
 2120 E. Jefferson (corner of Jefferson and Ironwood) - Confessions begin at 6:00 p.m.
 Come and receive Our Lady's October 25th message!
-Rides available for Notre Dame and St. Mary's students: Contact Children of Mary (284-5220 or 284-5219) Thursday, October 7, 1993 page 5 Here's something to thew on.
-No ANNUAL FEE.
-NOW THAT'S SOMETHING YOU (AN SINK YOUR TEETH INTO. @ 1993 GREENWOOD TRUST COMPANY, HEMEER FOR MEMORIER NOTUS NETWORK
+Rides available for Notre Dame and St. Mary's students: Contact Children of Mary (284-5220 or 284-5219) HERE'S SOMETHING TO CHEW ON.

+NO ANNUAL FEE.
+NOW THAT'S

+SOMETHING YOU CAN

+SINK YOUR TEETH INTO.

-Former fugitive to face prison By JONATHAN YENKIN Associated Press BOSTON Former anti-war radical Katherine Power, who came out of hiding to confront her past, was sentenced to eight to 12 years in prison Wednesday for a 1970 bank robbery that left a police officer dead.
-'To say that I am sorry for his death seems so utterly, utterly inadequate."
-Power wrote in a letter to Suffolk Superior Court Judge Robert Banks.
-Standing in a packed courtroom, she said she "will continue to live my life from this day forward as a responsible citizen abiding by the law.
-Banks, who heard emotional testimony from two children of the slain officer, Walter Schroeder Sr., went beyond prosecutors' recommendations by also ordering 20 years' probation.
-Violating the probation would make Power liable to a life term in prison.
-"I can think of no greater crime than the one committed by you and your accomplices," the judge said.
+© 1993 GREENWOOD TRUST (OMPANY, MEMBER FOIL MEMBER NOTUS NETWORK said.
+"It's sad." fugitive to face prison By JONATHAN YENKIN Associated Press BOSTON Former anti-war radical Katherine Power, who came out of hiding to confront her past, was sentenced to eight to 12 years in prison Wednesday for a 1970 bank robbery that left a police officer dead.
+To say that I am sorry for his death seems so utterly, ut-terly inadequate."
+Power wrote in a letter to Suffolk Superior Court Judge Robert Banks Standing in a packed court-room, she said she "will continue to live my life from this day forward as a responsible citizen abiding by the law."
+Banks, who heard emotional testimony from two children of the slain officer.
+Walter Schroeder Sr., went beyond prosecutors' recommendations by also ordering 20 years' pro- Violating the probation would make Power liable to a life term in prison "I can think of no greater crime than the one committed by you and your accomplices, the judge said.
 Power, 44, surrendered last month after remaining a fugitive for 23 years.
 She pleaded guilty to manslaughter and bank robbery As a student at Brandeis University during the Vietnam War era, she and several other people went on a crime spree in September 1970, robbing banks in Philadelphia and Boston and stealing ammunition from an armory outside Boston.
 Their goal was purportedly to help support a revolutionary army.
-Famiglia Restaurant Fugitive of 1980s IMC scandal arrested in Spain MIAMI By RICHARD COLE Associated Press A fugitive at the center of a billion-dollar scandal with links to Republican presidents and Democratic politicians was arrested in Spain on Wednesday, six years after fleeing the United States.
-Miguel Recarey Jr., who ran International Medical Centers, fled while under indictment on fraud and wiretapping charges.
-IMC, Florida's largest health maintenance organization, col-lected nearly \$1 billion from taxpayers before collapsing in 1987.
-Regulators said \$200 million to \$300 million was never accounted for.
-Recarey was arrested in Madrid, the FBI said.
-The Justice Department will work for his extradition to Miami, said Andrew Duffin, head of the FBI office here.
-At one point in 1988, Recarey was living near Caracas, Venezuela, and FBI agents complained publicly that the U.S. government was dragging its feet on extradition.
-Starting in 1981, Recarey relied heavily on well-connected lobbyists and friends to build a small Miami clinic into the nation's largest Medicare-certified HMO.
-He paid millions for lobbying, consulting and legal help.
-All the recipients have denied wrongdoing, saying the payments and their activities were perfectly legal.
-Among those receiving payments were President Reagan's former aides Lyn Nofziger and John Sears, the lobbying firm of President Bush's campaign chairman, the late Lee Atwater, and Bush's son Jeb.
-Democrats also received money from Recarey, including the campaign of the late Rep. Claude Pepper, who even appeared in ads for IMC.
+Fugitive of 1980s IMC scandal arrested in Spain By RICHARD COLE Associated Press United States.